k8ssandra/k8ssandra-operator/README.md

 ```
 kustomize build $K8SSANDRA_OPERATOR_HOME | kubectl apply -f -
 ```
-This installs the operator in the `default` namespace.
+This installs the operator in the specified namespace.

 If you just want to generate the maninfests then run: